csula-students/beautiful-data-project-dream/notes/introduction.md

 It may be interesting to see if you can resolve one of their open challenge with the techniques we learn in this class.

+### Big data?

+What is considered to be big data?

+* Volume
+* Velocity
+* Variety

 ### Development Environment Setup

 1. Install [Java](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if you have not done so
-> Keep it in mind you have to set up Java in Path variable for windows user
+> Keep it in mind you have to set up Java in `Path` variable for windows user
+> You should be able to do `java -version` to see 1.8 as version from here
 2. Install [Gradle](http://gradle.org/)
-> Remember to set up JAVA_HOME pointing to where you install your JDK
+> Remember to set up `JAVA_HOME` pointing to where you install your JDK
+> You should be able to run `gradle -v` to see gradle version
 3. Clone this repository
+> `git clone` or use Github client or download as zip whatever you want
 4. Run `gradle test` to see test failing!?

 #### Java